vicinityh2020/vicinity-agent/docs/TD.md

 **Validity**
 * Specification tells, that object interaction patterns are not mandatory.
-But, object must contain at least one interaction pattern (of any type)
+But, object must contain at least one interaction pattern (of any type).
-* Field **type** must contain the existing semantic annotation, otherwise it will be rejected
+* Field **type** must contain the existing semantic annotation in VICINITY ontology.

 ## Interaction patterns